flopezag/tutorials.secured-OrionLD/README.md

 Auth-token not found in request header
 ```

-### Keyrock - User obtains an Access Token
+### Keyrock - User obtains Access Token

 #### :one::three: Request:

 To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token`
 endpoint with the `grant_type=password`.
-Additionally, the authorization filed is constructed as follow:
+Additionally, the authorization filed is constructed as follows:

 For example to log-in as Alice the Admin:
-* The Client ID and Client Secret created in the IDM for your application are combined with a single colon (:).
+* The Client ID and Client Secret created in the IDM for your application are combined with a single colon `(:)`.
   This means that the Client ID itself cannot contain a colon.
 * The resulting string is encoded using a variant of Base64.
 For your convenience you can use the following
   command line instruction: